MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_3/nf-d2d1_3-id2d1devicecontext2-createimagesourcefromwic(iwicbitmapsource,d2d1_image_source_loading_options,id2d1imagesourcefromwic).md

 This API supports the same set of pixel formats and alpha modes supported by <a href="https://msdn.microsoft.com/DE1AC711-8DD2-47F8-B1D5-CBCCC3F298B8">CreateBitmapFromWicBitmap</a>.
           If the GPU does not support a given pixel format, this method will return D2DERR_UNSUPPORTED_PIXEL_FORMAT.
 This method does not apply adjustments such as gamma or alpha premultiplication which affect the appearance of the image.

-The alphaMode parameter must not be set to D2D1_ALPHA_MODE_STRAIGHT.
-This method fails if the WIC source uses a
-          pixel format with straight alpha, unless the alpha mode is overridden by setting the alphaMode parameter to D2D1_ALPHA_MODE_PREMULTIPLIED or D2D1_ALPHA_MODE_IGNORE.

-If the format of the source has an alpha channel, then D2D1_ALPHA_MODE_IGNORE must be passed.
-          If D2D1_ALPHA_MODE_IGNORE is passed and the format of the source does have an alpha channel, the alpha channel will be ignored.

-This method automatically selects an appropriate storage format to minimize GPU memory usage,
+This method automatically selects an appropriate storage format to minimize GPU memory usage., such as using separate
-        such as using separate luminance and chrominance textures for JPEG images.
+        luminance and chrominance textures for JPEG images.

 If the loadingOptions argument is NULL, D2D uses D2D1_IMAGE_SOURCE_LOADING_OPTIONS_NONE.